Certified well and septic inspectors

-- Washtenaw County requires a time of sale inspection when you either are buying or selling a home (valid for 12 months).
+- Washtenaw County requires a time of sale inspection when you are selling a home (valid for 12 months).
 In the case of a well being used on the property, water samples are also required to be taken and tested in order for the deed to transfer (if you have a Reverse Osmosis system, it is required to take an addition sample).
 If you do not have a septic permit or site plan on file with the county, Washtenaw County will require you have your septic tank pumped and inspected in addition to the time of sale inspection.

 Operation and Maintenance Yearly Inspection

 The annual inspection is to review of all components of the sewage system, cleaning of the septic tank effluent filter, flushing laterals, testing of the sand filter effluent through a certified laboratory and measurement of the water level in the trenches.
-We are certified in Washtenaw County to provide this yearly inspection, and will send out a reminder to all of our O&M customers who may have forgotten by the years end.
+We are certified in Washtenaw County to provide this yearly inspection.

 What does a TOS inspector do?